hiveot/hiveot.github.io/index.md

    Support for automatic updates of the firmware with security patches from a trusted source is STRONGLY recommended where possible.
 It MUST have the ability to disable automatic updates and use manual updates.

-5. STG's CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of Secured Thing TDs.
+5. STG's CAN implement a [directory service](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory) that serves discovery of Wost Thing TDs.
 The STG MUST update the Thing address to itself as it is responsible for routing messages to and from the Thing.
 If the STG does not implement a directory service it MUST provide the means to update an external directory service.

 6. STG's CAN be configured to act as an intermediary and push selected Exposed Things to another STG or intermediary.